simplicateca/craft-meta-settings-field/README.md

 - Number
 - Radio Group
 - Lightswitch
+- Dropdown/Select
+- Money
+- Color
+- Icon
+- Date
-- Dropdown
+- Time

-See `etc/all-inputs-sample.json` for an example of how to configure each of these fields.
+See [all-inputs.json](https://github.com/simplicateca/craft-meta-settings-field/blob/main/src/templates/samples/config/all-inputs.json) for an example of how to configure each of these fields.

 ## Dynamic Configuration

-SelectPlus only suggests `.json` files when attempting to autocomplete the file path within the field configuration screen.
+MetaSettings only suggests `.json` files when attempting to autocomplete the file path within the field configuration screen.

-However, SelectPlus it is happy to accept any file type that can be parsed as a Twig template provided:
+However, MetaSettings it is happy to accept any file type that can be parsed as a Twig template provided:

 1) You enter the file path manually without the aid of autocomplete (the horror!)
 2) The file outputs a valid JSON array of options

-SelectPlus provides an `element` variable which can be accessed in any Twig tags or commands from within any SelectPlus config file (regardless of file extension).
+MetaSettings provides an `element` variable which can be accessed in any Twig tags or commands from within any MetaSettings config file (regardless of file extension).

 This `element` variable contains information about the element that the field is attached to, as well as that elements' owner (if applicable as in cases of matrix fields).

 These are the fields that are available on the `element` variable:

-`element.section` - The handle for the [Section](https://craftcms.com/docs/4.x/entries.html#sections) associated with the direct element that the field is attached to (if applicable).
+`element.section` - The handle for the [Section](https://craftcms.com/docs/5.x/reference/element-types/entries.html#sections) associated with the direct element that the field is attached to (if applicable).

-`element.type` - The handle for the [Entry Type](https://craftcms.com/docs/4.x/entries.html#entry-types) associated with the direct element that the field is attached to (if applicable).
+`element.type` - The handle for the [Entry Type](https://craftcms.com/docs/5.x/reference/element-types/entries.html#entry-types) associated with the direct element that the field is attached to (if applicable).

-`element.class` - The class name of the element that the field is attached to. i.e `craft\elements\MatrixBlock` or `craft\elements\Entry`.

-`element.id` - The ID of the element that the field is attached to.

-Additionally, for cases where the SelectPlus field is attached to a Matrix block, the `element` variable will also contain an `owner` variable which contains the same fields as the `element` variable, but for the owner of the Matrix block.
+Additionally, for cases where the MetaSettings field is attached to a Matrix block, the `element` variable will also contain an `owner` variable which contains the same fields as the `element` variable, but for the owner of the Matrix block.

-This means that instead of configuring a SelectPlus field with a static `.json` file, you may consider some of the following techniques.
+This means that instead of configuring a MetaSettings field with a static `.json` file, you may consider some of the following techniques.

 ### Configuration with `.twig` instead of `.json`